microsoft/aitour-interact-with-llms/lab/README.md

 # Session folder

-This folder contains the public facing files for the lab `LAB NAME HERE`.
+This folder contains the public facing files for the lab `Learn how to interact with Large Language Models`.

 ## Deployment/Getting Started/Steps